MicrosoftDocs/cloud-adoption-framework/docs/innovate/index.md

 - First, always start with customer adoption to generate feedback that builds customer partnerships through the build-measure-learn feedback loop.
 - Second, examine approaches to developing digital inventions that prioritize adoption.

-You don't need to adopt all these disciplines at once.
+You don't need to adopt all the practices at once.
 These disciplines highlight several approaches to developing digital inventions while also letting you focus on adoption and customer empathy.

-The following section describes the formula for innovation and the commitments it takes to be successful with this approach.
+The following section describes the formula for innovation and the commitments it takes to achieve success with this approach.

 ## Formula for innovation

-Successful innovation isn't a big-bang transformational event or an elusive magical unicorn.
+Successful innovation isn't about some big transformational event or an elusive, mythical process.
 Success in innovation is more of a balancing act, illustrated by a simple equation: **innovation = invention + adoption**.

 Innovation happens at the intersection of invention and adoption.
 True innovation stems from slowly adjusting human experiences through new approaches, new processes, and new technologies.
 In this formula, invention means you create a new solution that meets a customer need.
 Conversely, adoption means you apply the new solution to shape human behaviors and interactions.
 Finding the right balance between invention and adoption requires iteration, data-driven decision making, constant learning, and a growth mindset.
 It also requires technologies that can keep pace with the countless opportunities to learn in today's digital society.